 Contrary to what you may think, stores are usually targets of scammers.
 They store their customers’ account information using third-party tech cloud companies that are open to hacking.
 This is one scenario when it’s not okay to give your phone number.

 When hackers access your information, they may go ahead and take out a loan in your name and even go as far as opening credit cards.
 They can use your data to fool automated systems into thinking that you are doing the said transactions.

 Similarly, once they have your private information, scammers do what is called spoofing.
 Here, you will receive a call from your trusted store asking you for some personal information.
 You will trust the source because the caller ID displayed will be from the store.
-The article how to avoid email spoofing has handy tips on how to counter spoofing.

 With that in mind, don’t feel guilty when you turn down the cashier’s request to give out your phone number.
-After all, giving your number at the checkout is optional.
+After all, giving your number at checkout is optional.